2006 United States elections: Local elections

 Numerous other elections for local, city, and county public offices were held.

-An unusual local election occurred in South Dakota; Marie Steichen was elected to Jerauld County Commissioner, despite the fact that she died two months before the election.
+An unusual local election occurred in South Dakota; Marie Steichen was elected to Jerauld County Commissioner, despite her death two months before the election.
 Her name was never replaced on the ballot, and voters who chose her were aware of her death.

 In Richmond, California, a city of more than 100,000 residents, the Green Party challenger, City Councilperson Gayle McLaughlin, unseated Democratic incumbent Irma Anderson and became the first Green Party Mayor of a city of that size.

 Two candidates in Nevada's branch of the Constitution Party, called the Independent American Party (Nevada), were also elected to office.
 Jackie Berg was elected Eureka County Clerk with 54.1% of the vote, easily topping Republican and Libertarian opposition.
 Also, Cel Ochoa will be the new Constable in Searchlight, Nevada by virtue of winning 54.93% of the vote to defeat her Republican rival.
 Another Nevada Independent Party member, Bill Wilkerson, was elected to the Elko, Nevada, School Board, in a non-partisan race.

 In Missoula County, Montana, residents passed a measure to encourage the County Sheriff's Department to make marijuana enforcement a last priority.

 In Dallas County, Texas, Democrats regained control in 41 out of 42 contested GOP judgeships, as well as the district attorney's office and the county judge's seat.